 Ordinarily, ring spectra fit together into a very complicated category called the stable homotopy category, which is the main object of study in (stable) homotopy theory.
 We provide multiple ways of extracting incredibly important information about the stable homotopy category from stable (∞, 2)-categories by defining and studying a “derived” analogue of the moduli stack of formal groups.
 Many interesting results about the basic structure of this derived moduli stack are proved, which in turn leads to a lot of interesting venues for further research, including a possible “derived” version of the ring spectrum tmf and a possible definition of n-rings for n > 2.

 Intel ISEF Phoenix, AZ: May 8-13, 2016

 Top winners in each Senior Division category will be considered by our judges to represent Los Angeles County at the Intel International Science and Engineering Fair.
-The Los Angeles County Science Fair will send 2 or more candidates to the 2016 ISEF, depending upon funding.
+The Los Angeles County Science Fair is sending 2 candidates to the 2016 ISEF.
 As always, the decision of the judges is final.

 - Winter 2016 (mid February) Intel ISEF registration materials available online.